 In March 2024, New York Magazine published a detailed exposé alleging that Huberman had secretly dated five women simultaneously, each believing they were in an exclusive relationship.

 The article portrayed a pattern of compartmentalization, manipulation, and behavior that stood in stark contrast to his wellness persona.
-One woman claimed to have contracted an STI as a result of the undisclosed relationships.
+One woman, referred to as "Sarah," claimed to have contracted HPV as a result of Huberman's infidelity.
+The women eventually discovered each other's existence and confronted Huberman together.

 A spokesperson for Huberman denied many claims but did not contest that he had conducted multiple concurrent relationships.